c92v/invoicecreator/README.md

 # invoicecreator
-automation of weekly invoices for work
+automation of weekly invoices for transcription work